AliceWonderland/hacktoberfest/README.md

 console.log('Hello, World!');
 ```

-If someone has already created a file in the language of your choice, append your github username to the filename.
+If a file in the language of your choice already exists, create a new one with your github username appended.
 Here is an example: `hello_world_alicewonderland.js`

 ## Reference Links
 Here is a great tutorial for creating your first Pull Request by [Roshan Jossey](https://github.com/Roshanjossey)